baozzii/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### Added features: Combined search and blood type compatibility
+### Noteworthy features: Combined search and blood type compatibility

 We added two new commands to support organ transplant coordination workflows that require combining multiple criteria and reasoning about blood type compatibility.